Join CityClub Today to Receive:

 As COP26 brings forth environmental concerns in the media, we anticipate this will be on the minds of many.
 Perhaps you are wondering which stage of the real estate cycle affects the factors of ESG.
 The truth is that environmental and social factors impact the entire supply chain.
 Including sourcing materials and manufacturing, right through to delivering the goods.

 In addition, the desire for green investing continues to grow.
-The Wealth Report 2021 reveals investors with a higher net worth have a greater interest in ESG-focused developments.
+The Wealth Report 2021 reveals that investors with a higher net worth have a greater interest in ESG-focused developments.
 But how can the property industry make this appeal to the mass market and not just the wealthy?

 We believe property investors are slowly but surely seeing more of the importance of ESG in real estate.
 There are over 12,000 green-rated buildings across the UK, and many more are under construction.
-Therefore, a wide range of green investible real estate assets are on offer.
+Therefore, a wide range of green investible real estate assets is on offer.

 According to the Climate Change Committee (CCC), homes in the UK account for 15% of the greenhouse gases.
 Significant changes will need to be made to current properties to meet the net-zero goal by 2050.
 Plans are in the pipeline to raise EPC ratings to a minimum of C for private rented properties.
 The government aim to achieve this by the year 2030 or even 2025.